 If you’re worried that your website may be riddled with mysterious icons, buttons, or directions, ask yourself, “if this is the first time I have ever been to this site, would this make sense to me?”
 If the answer is “no,” it’s probably time for a change.

 UX Fix: Use icons and images that have been universally established to represent an action.
-There are great resources online like flaticon.com and graphicburger.com, which have dozens of free sets of icons for you to use, all with commonly-recognized designs.
+Here are some places where you can get free sets of icons, all with commonly-recognized designs.

 UX Mistake 2: Too many pop-up messages